KevinCox0427/KevinCox0427/README.md

 Looking for work: &nbsp;[Resume](https://www.dreamstate.graphics/about) &nbsp;[Portfolio](https://www.dreamstate.graphics)\
 \
 My name is Kevin Cox, and I'm a full-stack developer and graphic artist.
 I love all things code and art, and even better, both!
-I love to help people, and nothing excites me more than hearing a client say *"Everyone loves the new look of the website."* or *"This website is so much faster now!"*
+I enjoy helping people, and nothing excites me more than hearing a client say *"Everyone loves the new look of the website."* or *"This website is so much faster now!"*
 Since I'm a developer with an artistic perfectionism, I strive to thoroughly understand every code library I use and every pixel I create with a focused purpose.

 ---

 ### Some of my recent builds:

 [My new portfolio site](https://github.com/KevinCox0427/Portfolio-Redo): A React-based website to update the projects I've worked on throughout the years.
-It uses a Python backend with a typescript-node-express server running simultaneously to render and hydrate the React content.
+It uses a Python backend with an Express server running simultaneously to render and hydrate the React content.

 [Materials Matter Project](https://github.com/KevinCox0427/Materials-Matter-App): A teaching materials application for professors to create "maps" for students to view instead of a slideshow when lecturing.
 Students simultaneously can log on and view the maps, while also being able to comment directly on top to increase student engagement.
 A SERN (MySQL-React-Node-Express) stack with Socket.io endpoint for real-time commenting.